TPACK design |1. Introduction | 2. Misconceptions & Difficulties | 3. Digital Resources |4. Instruction | 5. TPACK Context | Assessment Rubric

 This section of the lesson plan should include the five distinct parts (listed below) that serve as the outline for what the teacher(s) and students are doing during the course of the TELE.

-- Preparation of the technologically enhanced learning environment: organization of chairs, advanced distribution of materials, set up of technology, etc.
+- Preparation of the classroom for the technologically enhanced learning experience (TELE): organization of chairs, advanced distribution of materials, technology set up, etc.

 - Introduction to the TELE: Explicitly address two dimensions here:

-- a) what you will do to communicate to students the day’s learning objectives (e.g., I Can statements);
+- a) what you will do to communicate to students the lesson’s learning objectives (e.g., I Can statements);

 - b) what your thought-provoking and emotionally evocative “hook” is for this lesson.
 (Consider how the learning experience is meaningful and relevant to the lives of your students).